 Food for menopause

 These global differences in eating patterns should be considered by women long before they reach menopause.
-You can’t predict how your body will react to the decrease in hormones, but you can set yourself up for success by focusing on the foods you eat long before the symptoms occur.
+You can’t predict how your body will react to the decrease in hormones, but you can set yourself up for success by focusing on the foods you eat long before the symptoms like weight gain occur.
 Prevention is your key to success.

 Sometimes you have to be a healthcare rebel to find the best doctor and nutritionist to help you through your menopause journey.
 It is important to advocate for yourself and persist in mapping out a plan that will address your concerns.
 Many women do not need a pill to treat menopause.